slashdotdash/awesome-elixir-cqrs/README.md

 - [Building Event Sourced Apps](https://speakerdeck.com/leifg/building-event-sourced-apps) by [Leif Gensert](https://twitter.com/leifg) @ London BEAM User Group, January 2019 - Instead of defining a global data model that fits all of your use cases think about the things your system does.
 Record the events that occur and then build multiple data models that fit your individual use cases.

+- [Elixir + CQRS - Architecting for Availability, Operability, and Maintainability At PagerDuty](https://www.youtube.com/watch?v=-d2NPc8cEnw) by [Jon Grieman](https://github.com/jongrieman) @ ElixirConf 2019 - This talk looks at the service that powers PagerDuty’s timeline entries, a critical component for understanding what happens during an incident and covers how the service is architected for Command Query Responsibility Segregation and the benefits of those choices.

 - [Event sourcing in practice - Using Elixir to build event-driven applications](https://10consulting.com/2019/03/29/event-sourcing-in-practice/) by [Ben Smith](https://twitter.com/slashdotdash) @ Elixir London user group, March 2019 - Practical example of event sourcing in Elixir.

 - [Event sourcing/CQRS in Elixir with Commanded: Where the rubber hits the road](https://drteeth.github.io/attend-elixir-talk/) by [Ben Moss](https://twitter.com/benjamintmoss) @ Toronto Elixir meetup, May 2019. [ [source code](https://github.com/drteeth/attend) ]